api3dao/dao-docs/docs/technical/distribution.md

 <PageHeader/>

-# Reward Calculation And Distribution
+# Reward calculation and distribution

 The staking reward is programmed to increase while the staked amount is below the staking target, and vice versa.
 There is no predetermined schedule.